Batcastle/MLS/README.md

 * `mycroft -u`

 If you need help, feel free to email us at the email provided above.
 Our Team will try our best to help as much as possible.

+## Known Bugs

+MLS currently does not work with Wayland, only with X11.
+If you are using Wayland, please switch to X11 in order to use MLS.

 **Thank you again!**